gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - The user browses to a mobile web page and sees the brand name in the top nav bar
 	- After the /rest/v4/scrape api has responded, update the title with Product->brand
 	- Until the API has responded, leave whatever previous title was in the bar ('SUGGEST' in most cases)
-	- See view 2.1.c, note 'SHOPBOB' is now the title
+	- See view 2.1.c, note 'SHOPBOP' is now the title

 ### 3.1 Reviews page